 One thing not a lot of people know about you: I grew up in a small hunting cabin in rural New York.

-To work well as a group we need a shared intention and a shared dedication.
+To work well as a group we have a shared intention and a shared dedication.
 This will be our shared intention:

 We treat ourselves and others with care, no matter what the other person does, says or thinks.